anantn/anantn.github.io/_posts/2023/2023-04-07-sd-lora-finetuning.md

 ## Hyperparameter selection

 I spent a lot of time playing with the knobs you have at your disposal when fine-tuning.
-I'll discuss the relevant hyperparameters in a more detail below, but if you're just interested in the optimal configuration I found, jump ahead to the [training & testing section](#training-and-testing).
+I'll discuss the relevant hyperparameters in a more detail below, but if you're just interested in the optimal configuration I found, jump ahead to the [training section](#training).
+In fact, I'd recommend you do that first, and then come back here to read about the hyperparameters to further refine your LoRA.

 ### Training steps